-In Colorado, it is not usually possible to expunge or "seal" a conviction from your criminal record, even if you have completed probation.
-There are, however, exceptions for some offenses involving controlled substances.
-(Colorado Statutes § 24-72-308.5 and -308.6)
+In Colorado, it is usually not possible to expunge or "seal" a conviction from your criminal record, even if you have completed probation.
+There are, however, exceptions, for municipal violations, petty offenses, crimes involving controlled substances, and a few other specific offenses.
+(Colorado Statutes §§ 24-72-704 to 24-72-710 (2019).)

 If you were arrested but released without being charged with a crime, or were arrested and charged with a crime but not convicted, you can probably have your records sealed.
-After sealing, it is as though the arrest or charge never occurred, and you don’t have to disclose the information if you are asked about it.
-(Colorado Statutes § 24-72-308.)
+After sealing, it is as though the arrest or charge never occurred, and you generally don’t have to disclose the information if you are asked about it.
+(Colorado Statutes §§ 24-72-702, 24-72-702.5, 24-72-703 (2019).)

 Here is a summary of Colorado’s laws governing expungement of adult criminal records.